arleychallengejobsity/arleychallengejobsity/README.md

 ![image](https://user-images.githubusercontent.com/101717820/158705445-47626e5c-2048-4587-a1fe-d069393f99fc.png)

-There is also a final Command that replicates the final dataframe and generate 100 million rows for proof of scalability.
+There is also a final Command that replicates the final dataframe and generates 100 million rows for proof of scalability.
 It tooked around 21 minutes to load 100 million rows into SQL Server: **This responds mandatory Feature -> The solution should be scalable to 100 million entries.
 It is encouraged to simplify the data by a data model.
 Please add proof that the solution is scalable.**

 ![image](https://user-images.githubusercontent.com/101717820/158705614-c4a365d2-7cc6-4a5d-9bef-2af0230608c0.png)

-**_Azure SQl Server Database:_** I´ve created a SQL Server resource named "challengejobsity" in order to load the final data.
+**_Azure SQL Server Database:_** I´ve created a SQL Server resource named "challengejobsity" in order to load the final data.

 - These are the connections configurations if needed:
-    servername: challengejobsity.database.windows.net
+    - servername: challengejobsity.database.windows.net
-    database: db_challengejobsity
+    - database: db_challengejobsity
-    admin login: challengeadmin
+    - admin login: challengeadmin
-    admin password: challenge123*
+    - admin password: challenge123*

-The solution in scalable (*remember you can also scale databricks cluster always needed): **This responds mandatory Feature -> The solution should be scalable to 100 million entries.
+The solution is scalable (*remember you can also scale databricks cluster always needed): **This responds mandatory Feature -> The solution should be scalable to 100 million entries.
 It is encouraged to simplify the data by a data model.
 Please add proof that the solution is scalable.**

 ![image](https://user-images.githubusercontent.com/101717820/158706358-15f25b72-4c87-436c-9fc9-ec8c55d514ed.png)